For details about how I compiled the list and to view numbers 185 – 121, scroll to the bottom of the page.

 112. Some Day One Day (May), Queen II, 1974

-After Freddie’s death, the limitations of Brian’s singing were obvious, but here his sensitive voice is perfect for the dark and sombre lyrics (“No star can light our way in this cloud of dark and fear / But some day, one day…”) – and a gorgeously affecting vulnerability is evident in his delivery of “we’ll come home”.
-Not the last time that Brian will speak of a longing for home.
+After Freddie’s death, the limitations of Brian’s singing were obvious, but here his sensitive voice is perfect for the dark and sombre lyrics (“No star can light our way in this cloud of dark and fear / But some day, one day…”) and a gorgeously affecting vulnerability is evident in his delivery of “we’ll come home”.
+It’s not the last time that Brian will sing of a longing for home.
 A fine blend of acoustic and electric guitar, and an early example of Brian’s penchant for guitar orchestrations.
 Best moment: the electric guitar backing each chorus and the ‘angelic’ chorus at the end of the second verse at 1:42.

 111. My Melancholy Blues (Mercury), News Of The World, 1977